tonylindeberg/pyscsp/README.md

      for spatial smoothing with separable filtering in PyTorch,

 -- discrete derivative approximation masks for computing discrete approximations
-     of Gaussian derivatives and Gaussian derivative layers in PyTorch, and
+     of Gaussian derivatives and Gaussian derivative layers in PyTorch.

 -- functions for generating affine Gaussian kernels and scale-normalized discrete directional derivative approximation masks, which can be used for computing the responses to